SwikritiT/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

 - Remove group `OpenProject`
 - Inside the _Group folders_ App (*Administration settings → Administration → Group folders*), remove group folder `OpenProject`
 - Enable the _OpenProject Integration_ App
-- Set up the project folders
+- Set up the project folders again

-> Note: You need to disable the _OpenProject Integration_ App because user/group `OpenProject` is protected by the app, and it won't allow you to delete the user/group named "OpenProject".
+> Note: You need to disable the _OpenProject Integration_ App because user/group `OpenProject` is protected by the app, and it won't allow you to delete the user/group named `OpenProject`.
 Disabling and enabling the app is safe.
 No app data will be deleted.

 If you do care about the `OpenProject` user/group/folder data then the conditions that bring the project folder setup to error state, and its possible solutions are as listed below: